gillian-guide/gillian-guide.github.io/docs/en/preparation.md

         :material-minus-box: Limited compatibility with FusionFix, which will reduce how many fixes you actually get.<br>
         :material-minus-box: To make multiplayer work, you have to set up GFWL, which is a lot of hassle.
 Although a third-party alternative exists.<br>
         :material-minus-box: EFLC support can only be achieved through mods.<br>
-        :material-minus-box: Steam Achievements (which can only be achieved with mods) and GFWL achievements do not work at the same time.
+        :material-minus-box: Steam Achievements support can only be achieved with mods, which also disable GFWL achievements.
 No support for Social Club achievements.<br>
         :material-minus-box: Some songs were removed from the radio due to licensing.
 They can be restored with mods.

 ## Modding the game